vm-x-ai/vm-x-ai-labs/packages/aws/cdk/constructs/README.md

 | `tolerated_failure_percentage`  | The percentage of tolerated failures in the workflow for the parallel steps                                                                | 0       |
 | `similarity_search_max_results` | The number of similar results to be returned by the similarity search engine                                                               | 5       |

-2. **Apply Defaults**: This step merges the default variables with the input variables, overwriting the default values if the input values are defined.
+**2. Apply Defaults**: This step merges the default variables with the input variables, overwriting the default values if the input values are defined.

-3. **Split Input**: This step invokes a lambda function that is responsible for splitting the input data into chunks, the number of chunks, or how the data is split is implemented by the user.
+**3. Split Input**: This step invokes a lambda function that is responsible for splitting the input data into chunks, the number of chunks, or how the data is split is implemented by the user.

 This example is based on the LangChain [How to handle long text when doing extraction](https://python.langchain.com/v0.2/docs/how_to/extraction_long_text/) documentation.